 A list of current Traffic Calming projects is available on the Traffic Calming web page.

 All Way Stop Policy:

-The All Way Stop Review Committee and Administration have made some minor changes to our existing All Way Stop Policy to make the City of Windsor's policy consistent with the trends in other Ontario municipalities.
+The All Way Stop Policy was amended in 2005 to make the City of Windsor's policy consistent with the trends in other Ontario municipalities.